At a glance

 With proper treatment, your cat may still have many months or years of life ahead.
-Reducing the level of toxins in the cat is important as well as maintaining adequate hydration as affected cats need to compensate for large urine outputs.
+Reducing the level of toxins in the cat is essential as well as maintaining adequate hydration as affected cats need to compensate for large urine outputs.

-Such a prescription diet contains a lower percentage of protein and less phosphorus than normal cat food.
+Such a prescription diet contains a lower percentage of protein and less phosphorus than regular cat food.
 Cats need protein every day for growth, building muscles and repairing tissue.
 After the body uses the protein in the foods, a waste product called urea is produced.
 Cats with kidney failure are not able to get rid of this urea normally.